nearform/nscale-workshop/ex5.md

 	- System Deploy

 Pay particular attention to the fact that nscale will checkout repos using the sha of the latest commit, which will detach the HEAD.

+**Tip:**
+	Before writing code that you are building into a container, do a git status of that repo to make sure the HEAD isn't detached or else you will be writing code on an unnamed branch.
+Checkout to master or another branch before proceeding.

 Roll back
 ------------